 This outlines the scope of what is covered by the BI strategy.
 It should align to the overall corporate strategy and leave a tangible deliverable which can be communicated to the rest of the organisation, so they know the most effective method of BI provision.

-This is all about asking the right questions of the right people; identifying the impact and influence of the current reporting systems and identifying the up and coming challenges the organisation faces.
-Crucially the subject matter areas need to be identified as a high level approach to organising BI.
+This is all about asking the right questions of the right people; identifying the impact and influence of the current reporting systems and identifying the up and coming challenges the organization faces.
+Crucially the subject matter areas need to be identified as a high level approach to organizing BI.

 This defines who governs data and reporting information.
 There is no “one size fits all” approach to providing Business Intelligence.
-Some organisations create a Business Intelligence Competency Centre, others have teams of MI analysts, others have even less structure – depending on the size and culture of the organisation.
+Some organizations create a Business Intelligence Competency Centre, others have teams of MI analysts, others have even less structure – depending on the size and culture of the organization.
 The question of development methodology and reporting lineage should also be addressed here.